Knox College is hosting a special Spring Preview Day for high school sophomores and juniors on Monday, March ...

-The Classics Department welcomes and encourages students planning to become Latin teachers.
+We welcome and encourage students planning to become Latin teachers.
 Knox offers State of Illinois certification in Latin (grades six through twelve).
 A student intending to pursue Latin teacher certification in Illinois should complete a Latin-focused major and a major in Educational Studies, and must pass the State of Illinois Certification test in the Latin subject area.

 Since the specific requirements are complex, it is important that students interested in certification in Latin consult with the Department of Educational Studies early in their college careers about current requirements.

-Many classics students study abroad on programs where they are able to explore firsthand the physical evidence of Greek and Roman art and architecture.
+Many classics students study abroad on programs that immerse them both in ancient Greek and Roman art and architecture, and in modern Greek and Italian culture.
 Others study in a program in Florence exploring the works of the Italian Renaissance that drew its inspiration from antiquity.

 There's no better way to explore the possibilities of life after Knox than internships.
 Our students find internships with the assistance of the Bastian Family Center for Career Success.

-Amici Antiquitatis, the Classics Club, is an active group of classics students.
+The Classics Club is an active group of classics students.
 It sponsors an annual reading and dinner in the spring and organizes a variety of special events over the year.
-Speakers have included Stanley Lombard, translator, who has performed dramatic readings of Homer's Odyssey; William Levitan, who read from his published translation of the letters of Abelard and Heloise; and Joe Goodkin, who performed a half-hour musical version of The Odyssey.
+Speakers have included Stanley Lombardo, translator, who has performed dramatic readings of Homer's Odyssey; William Levitan, who read from his published translation of the letters of Abelard and Heloise; and Joe Goodkin, who performed a half-hour musical version of The Odyssey.